 Manisha Koirala was lauded for her performance in films such as Khamoshi: The Musical, Dil Se.., Lajja, Company and Escape from Taliban.

 In Picture: Manisha Koirala with her brother Siddharth.
 She launched him in Bollywood in a film titled Anwar, that released in 2007.
 Unfortunately, his film career never took off and he returned to Nepal and joined politics.
-Manisha had recently revealed that Siddharth is married and has a daughter.
+Siddharth is now married and has a daughter.

-Manisha Koirala says she had a dreamy idea about marriage and blames herself for her short-lived marriage with Dahal.
+Manisha Koirala said in an interview that she had a dreamy idea about marriage and blames herself for her short-lived marriage with Dahal.
 She said, "I had a dreamy idea of marriage.
 If you are in a bad relationship then it's better to separate.
 There is no bitterness.
 I take full responsibility of hurrying up and wanting to get married and then realising I am not meant for this.
 There is no fault from other side, the fault is mine."

-Post her divorce, Manisha got the shock of her when she was reportedly diagnosed with ovarian cancer.
-However, the actress beat ovarian cancer after years of treatment in India and the USA .
-In pic: Manisha Koirala partying with her ex-boyfriend London based Nigerian businessman, Cecil Anthony.
+Post her divorce, Manisha Koirala got the shock of her life when she was reportedly diagnosed with ovarian cancer.
+However, the actress beat cancer after years of treatment in India and the USA.
+In picture: Manisha Koirala partying with her ex-boyfriend London based Nigerian businessman, Cecil Anthony.

-Talking about the new phase of her life, the cancer survivor actress, in an old interview with mid-day said, "I am grateful for a new lease of life.
+Talking about the new phase of her life, Manisha Koirala, in an old interview with mid-day said, "I am grateful for a new lease of life.
 My battle with cancer opened my eyes to several things.
 In the last five years, I had a lot of time to introspect.
 I consider myself in a better space now.
 I don't want to look back.
 I have had my bad times.
 I have had heartbreaks, low phases and gone off track, but it has been a learning phase.
-I am content with life and have made peace with many things including my relationship with my parents.
-In pic: Manisha with Cecil Anthony.
+I am content with life and have made peace with many things including my relationship with my parents."
+In picture: Manisha with Cecil Anthony.

-Post her cancer struggle, the actress made a comeback in Bollywood with Ram Gopal Varma's Bhoot Returns and psychological thriller Chehere: A Modern Day Classic along with Jackie Shroff.
+Post her cancer struggle, Manisha Koirala made a comeback in Bollywood with Ram Gopal Varma's Bhoot Returns in 2012 and psychological thriller Chehere: A Modern Day Classic along with Jackie Shroff, that released in 2015.
 However, both the films made no mark at the Box Office.
-In pic: Manisha Koirala with her ex-boyfriend DJ Whosane aka Hussain Babai.
+In picture: Manisha Koirala with her ex-boyfriend DJ Whosane aka Hussain Babai.

 DJ Whosane and Manisha Koirala, reportedly, even moved in together.
-However, Manisha called it quits, when things went sour between the couple.
+However, Manisha called it quits, when things went sour between the two.

 Being an actress, Manisha did get worried about her look after chemotherapy.
 "I knew about my hair loss, but was not sure of my look.
 At times, after surviving from a disease like cancer... people's look changes.
 All I knew was that I had to mentally prepare to fight it and I got a huge support from my family.
 After my chemotherapy, I lost my hair, eye brows and lashes.
 Looking at the mirror...
 I felt like an alien," Manisha told in an old interview with mid-day.